ChristophePelletier/project-7/README.md

 ### At the root of the back, create an "images" directory where the images will be downloaded

+### if you want to create a first admin user

+just comment lines 89 to 94
+in controllers / user.js -> signupAdmin
+after : decomment them

 ## Front

 after npm run serve a link to